Wedding Flowers by the Seasons – 20 Types to Pick From

 3. Hydrangea

 Big, lush, and bushy, hydrangeas are famous for their intense colors as it also comes in shades of blue, a somewhat rare color for flowers.
 It is great for filling out bouquets, arrangements, and flower walls.
-[Read: Barn weddings and other strange and exciting ways to get married]
+[Read: How to elope with your lover & have your perfect fairy tale wedding]

 4. Ranunculus